 The SER states that the College addresses the unique needs of students with disabilities by adapting teaching and assessment strategies accordingly.
-Also according to the SER "modifications are made to examination procedures and access to teaching materials to ensure that all students, including those with disabilities, can achieve the intended learning outcomes without compromising academic standards".
+Modifications are made to examination procedures and access to teaching materials to ensure that all students, including those with disabilities, can achieve the intended learning outcomes without compromising academic standards.
 Students with specific learning difficulties, such as dyslexia, dysgraphia, or dyscalculia, receive customized learning materials and additional accommodations for written exams according to the SER.
 During interviews the expert team could determine that this praxis was not used very often.
 Most of the teachers and students were not aware of concrete cases.